scalatron/scalatron.github.com/index.md

 ## License

-Scalatron is licensed under the [http://creativecommons.org/licenses/by/3.0/](Creative Commons Attribution 3.0 Unported License).
+Scalatron is licensed under the [Creative Commons Attribution 3.0 Unported License](http://creativecommons.org/licenses/by/3.0/).
 The documentation, tutorial and source code are intended as a community resource and you can basically use, copy and improve them however you want.
 Included works are subject to their respective licenses.